 Our examples thus far have focused on omitted confounding variables that either vary across space (e.g., fixed effects approach).
 We have not discussed omitted variables that differ across time.
 Fortunately, the general framework above can be extended to these cases in a manner that showcases a more general underlying approach to omitted variables in all manner of situations that could be found in ecological systems.

 First, while we have discussed how to handle site-specific temporal trends in omitted variables through differencing, what if your omitted confounding variables are temporal in nature.
-For example, In our snail system, consider a case where recruitment was uniform across sites but varied by year in a manner correlated with regional temperature.
-One simple approach might be to just conduct a cross-section study.
-But, if we suspect there are other site specific omitted variables, or that recruitment could interact somehow with temperature, as discussed below, a cross-sectional study alone will not be sufficient.
+For example, in our snail system, consider a case where recruitment was uniform across sites but varied by year in a manner correlated with regional temperature.
+One simple approach might be conducting a cross-sectional study.
+But, if we suspect there are other site-specific omitted variables, or that recruitment could interact somehow with temperature, as discussed below, a cross-sectional study alone will not be sufficient.
 Fortunately, the causal diagram for such a scenario would not differ from Figure 3 save that, instead of site as our cluster that collects omitted variables, it would instead be year.
 We could then use year just as we have used site in any of the above approached - correlated random effects models, fixed effects models, etc. If there were indeed other omitted variables that varied by site, we could handle these just as before.

 The world is rarely that simple, however.
 For panel designs, even if there is a spatial omitted variable, such as recruitment, temporal trends in a driver of interest at the site level can often covary with other site-level trends.
 These trends need not be uniform across sites, but instead can be site specific.
 Consider a small modification to the dynamics of our system: